murphye/gloo-quickstarts/gloo-edge-basic-quickstart/README.md

-# Gloo Edge Minimal Quickstart
+# Gloo Edge Basic Quickstart

 ## About this Quickstart